-The Board has designated the Audit Committee to take the lead in overseeing risk management.
+The Board has designated the Audit Committee to take the lead in overseeing the risk management process.
 The Audit Committee makes regular reports to the Board regarding briefings by management and advisors as well as the Committee's own analysis and conclusions regarding the adequacy of the Company's risk management process.